COAPE SA Team

 Karin has been working in the field of animal behaviour and behaviour therapy in South Africa since 1997.
 She completed her Diploma in Animal Behaviour in the UK, through the Centre of Applied Pet Ethology (COAPE) and is a qualified Practitioner member of the CAPBT in the UK and South Africa and a Practitioner Member of ABC SA.

-After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment she still enjoys helping clients with feline and canine behaviour problems although her passion now is her Feline Behaviour Practice.
+After 17 years of consulting, Karin’s main focus now is presenting the COAPE Diploma and tutoring students, but when she has a spare moment she still enjoys helping clients with feline and canine behaviour problems.
 Karin is one of only two Practitioners licensed internationally to offer COAPE’s courses.
 In addition to frequently appearing on Talk Radio 702/567 Cape Talk, she has also been a valued part of the “Animal Talk” radio team.
-She writes for Animal Talk, Cat’s Life and several overseas magazines.
-Karin is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.
+She writes for Animal Talk, Cat’s Life and several overseas magazines and is also contracted to Eukanuba as their Behaviour Specialist, presenting seminars across South Africa.

 Wendy has been involved in the training and showing of dogs for the past 20 years.
 However, she has made a career out of animal behaviour since 2006.
 Wendy holds the OCN UK accredited Diploma through the Centre of Applied Pet Ethology as well as a Certificate in Companion Animal Behaviour.
 She is a Guild Certified TTouch Practitioner, a qualified canine obedience and clicker training instructor as well as being a qualified Practitioner member of both the CAPBT SA and ABC SA.